GY501 001 11503 WWW 3 semester hours

 Toponym Research Report: A research report will be written using the raw data provided.
 The data will be a list of Alabama toponyms.
 The student will develop and test a hypothesis using the raw data alone or with additional data.
 The emphasis is on the analysis of the toponym list provided, and the hypothesis must have received prior approval from the professor.
 No review of the literature will be required, and tests of statistical significance will be optional.
 All sources must be documented.

 Final Examination: The final examination is composed of multipart essay questions.
-Essays must be fully documented using Turabian format as defined by MS Word 2007.
+Essays must be fully documented using Turabian format as defined by MS Word.
 This exam is open book.
+The questions are posted for viewing at the start of the term.

 Class membership: Class members are expected to answer and ask questions, be involved in activities, and to facilitate an educational academic atmosphere.
 Proper attitude and behavior are expected.
 At all times presence should facilitate a smooth flow of intellectual ideas, knowledge, and intelligent discussion.
 Failure to contribute or promote this important goal will risk grade penalties.